 What is considered lost wages?

 Lost wages typically refer to the amount of compensation or pay a worker receives at their place of employment had they not been injured in a car accident and were able to go to work during that period of time.
 Lost wages can entail time from a few weeks to several months.
 In fact, if your injuries left you unable to return to your place of employment permanently, you may also be able to file a claim for loss of future wages as well.
-Lost wages does not just include the amount of compensation that a worker earns.
+Lost wages do not just include the amount of compensation that a worker earns.
 Lost wages also will include any sick days, vacation time, retirement benefits, bonuses, car allowances, transportation allowances, stock options, or any other employee benefits or perks that a worker misses as a direct result of being unable to return to work due to their injuries.

 How do I make a lost wages claim?